Positive Traces on Certain ${\rm SL}(2)$ Coulomb Branches: Introduction

-While $\mc{A}$ does not exactly fit into the sequence of $q$-deformations of Kleinian singularities of type $D$, one could use a similar strategy to classify positive traces on deformed $K$-theoretic Coulomb branches with gauge group $\SL(2)$ or $\PGL(2)$.
-Also, Kauffman skein algebras should be equal to the ``mixed'' Coulomb branches, where, as above, the group for the space of triples and the group in equivariant K-theory are different quotients of the same simply-connected Lie group.
-For adjoint representation, the flavor deformations of $K^{\SL(2,\CC[t])\rtimes \CC_q^{\times}}(\mc{R}_{\PGL(2),\mathfrak{sl}_2})$ correspond to the skein algebras for one-punctured torus; this is proved by Allegretti and Shan~\cite{AS} in the paragraph after Proposition~5.5.
+While $\mc{A}$ does not exactly fit into the sequence of $q$-deformations of Kleinian singularities of type $D$, one could use a similar strategy to classify positive traces on deformed $K$-theoretic Coulomb branches with the gauge group $\SL(2)$ or $\PGL(2)$.
+Also, Kauffman skein algebras should be equal to the ``enlarged'' Coulomb branches constructed similarly to Section~\ref{SecAlgebra}.
+Allegretti and Shan proved in~\cite{AS} in the paragraph after Proposition~5.5 that the skein algebra for the once-punctured torus is isomorphic to \smash{$K^{\SL(2,\CC[t]\times \CC[t]^{\times})\rtimes \CC_q^{\times}}(\mc{R}_{\PGL(2),\mathfrak{sl}_2})$}.
+The latter algebra is the universal flavor deformation of a modified BFN construction in the case when $N=\mathfrak{sl}_2$ is the adjoint representation.

-We classify the traces on $\mc{A}$ with the twist given by $H_a\mapsto H_{a+k}$ for some $k$.
-Geometrically, this means that we twist by some power of determinant bundle.
-For $0<q<1$ and positive $k$ we classify the positive traces with the anti-involution given by the same formula on generators.

-The first step in classification is to describe the full image of $\mc{A}$ in $W$.
-Compared to the above, we use slightly different inclusion, given by right fractions and not left, in the second chapter.
-In Section~\ref{SecAlgebra} we prove the following